kayozelke/TerraformUsageLogger/README.md

 # TerraformLoggingScript
-Log to file users' actions in Terraform.
-Easy to replace with other application.
+Log to file users' actions in Terraform (shell command line application).
+Easy to replace with an other app.